 Saving to the Displayr Cloud Drive

-1. In your document, click on your Initials icon > Displayr Cloud Drive.
+1. In your document, click on the Initials icon > Displayr Cloud Drive.

 Importing data from the Displayr Cloud Drive